openzipkin/b3-propagation/README.md

 The ParentSpanId is 64-bit in length and indicates the position of the parent operation in the trace tree.
 When the span is the root of the trace tree, the ParentSpanId is absent.

-# Flags
+# Options
-The following flags are reported either in a flag set or separate attributes.
+The following are the only options defined in B3.

-## Sampled
+## Sampling Decision

-When the Sampled flag is 1, report this span to the tracing system.
-When it is 0, do not.
-When B3 attributes are sent without the Sampled flag, the receiver should make the decision.
-Once Sampled is set to 0 or 1, the same value should be consistently sent downstream.
+When the sampled decision is accept, report this span to the tracing system.
+When it is reject, do not.
+When B3 attributes are sent without a sampled decision, the receiver should make one.
+Once the sampling decision is made, the same value should be consistently sent downstream.

-### Details

-It may not be obvious why you'd send Sampled=0 to the next hop.
-Imagine a service decides not to trace an operation and makes 2 out-going calls, and these branched out further.
-If 0 ("don't trace") isn't propagated, the system might receive only parts of the operation, confusing users.

-Leaving Sampled absent is special-case.
-The only known use-cases are the following:

-* Debug trace: When setting Flags to 1, sampling is implicit
-* Externally provisioned IDs: When you want to control IDs, but not sampling policy

-Unless it is a debug trace, leaving sampled unset is typically for ID correlation.
-For example, someone re-uses a global identifier from another system, or correlating in logs.
-In these cases, the caller knows the ID they want, but allows the next hop to decide if it will be traced or not.
-The caller should not report a span to the tracing system using this ID unless they propagate Sampled=1.

-## Debug
+## Debug Flag
 When Debug is set, the trace should be reported to the tracing system and also override any collection-tier sampling policy.
-Debug implies Sampled.
+Debug implies an accept sampling decision.

-# Http Propagation
+# Http Encoding
 B3 attributes are most commonly propagated as Http headers.
 All B3 headers follows the convention of `X-B3-${name}` with special-casing for flags.
 When reading headers, the first value wins.

 ## TraceId